andrewrosemberg/HydroPowerModels.jl/docs/src/inputfiles.md

 ## Inflows: "inflows.csv"

-Inflows are expected in (m3/s) in a csv file representing a matrix, where rows are the stages and columns are the scenarious.
+Inflows are expected in (m3/s) in a csv file representing a matrix, where rows are the stages and columns are the scenarios.